ucsb-sbhs-cs/ucsb-sbhs-cs.github.io/_topics/python_dictionaries.md

    A: `soft_drinks_dict[item['product']['product_name']] = items['code']`

-2. Q: What would you need in the for loop in order to get the product name as a key and the amount of in one serving as a value?
+2. Q: What would you need in the for-loop in order to get the product name as a key and the amount of in one serving as a value?

    A: `soft_drinks_dict[item['product']['product_name']] = item['product']['nutriments']['sodium']`